OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/digital-io-esp.md

 :::

 ## Possible use cases
-- runs on an off the shelf ESP32 without any additional peripherals
+- Runs on an off the shelf ESP32/ESP8266 dev boards without any additional peripherals
-- supports the standard OXRS eco-system so it can be used for bench testing to get familiar with the api without the need to have a RACK32 on hand.
+- Supports the standard OXRS eco-system so it can be used for bench testing to get familiar with the api without the need to have a RACK32 on hand
-- push buttons, switches, encoder, relay driver ... can be connected for a small scale applications or testing
+- Push buttons, switches, encoder, relay driver ... can be connected for a small scale applications or testing

 ## Configuration
 This FW is fully compatible with [OXRS](https://oxrs.io) eco-system and is built using the standard OXRS [Libraries](/docs/libraries/README.md)